become-iron/prefectures-population/README.md

 ### CI/CD

-[Github Actions](.github/workflows) are used to automatically build, test, and deploy an application on [Github Pages](https://become-iron.github.io/yumemi-test/).
+[Github Actions](.github/workflows) are used to automatically build, test, and deploy the application to [Github Pages](https://become-iron.github.io/yumemi-test/).

 ## Project Setup